cyntler/hamburger-react/README.md

 # Animated hamburger icons for React
 Hamburger icons with CSS-driven transitions.
-Created to be as performant, elegant and widely supported as possible.
-This means no SVG/JavaScript animations or transitions on non-cheap properties.
+Created to be as elegant and performant as possible.
+This means no JavaScript animations or transitions on non-cheap properties.

 ## Yet another hamburger library?
 Yes.
 The decision to create this small package was made because existing solutions seem to have one or more of the following problems: